DomeVoss95/AL_masterthesisGP/README.md

     Push to the branch (git push origin feature-branch).
     Open a pull request.

-License
+# License

-Include the project's license.
-For example:

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the TUM and ATLAS License - see the LICENSE file for details.

-Acknowledgements
+# Acknowledgements

-Acknowledge any individuals, libraries, or resources that helped in the development of this project.
-For example:

-    Person or resource
-    Another person or resource
+    Dr. Jonas Würzinger
+    Prof. Dr. Lukas Heinrich